jonshiach/graphics-notes/_sources/_pages/02_Basic_shapes.md

 The functions used here are explained below;

-- `const positionLocation = gl.getAttribLocation(program, 'aPosition');`: Gets the location of the `aPosition` attribute from the WebGL shader program.
+- `const positionLocation = gl.getAttribLocation(program, 'aPosition");`: Gets the location of the `aPosition` attribute from the WebGL shader program.

 - `gl.enableVertexAttribArray(0);`: Enables a vertex attribute with location `0` so that WebGL knows to read data from the VBO and pass it to the vertex shader.